symphonists/rest_api/README.markdown

 The Entries plugin provides the same functionality of data sources (read entries) and events (create and update entries).

+Please note, this plugin assumes your Symphony installation has at least a Page assigned the type index.

 To **list entries** from a section:

 	/symphony/api/entries/:section_handle